Understanding Iron: Normal vs Optimal Ranges

 How to Improve Your Levels

-• 1Treat the underlying iron disorder identified by the complete iron panel
+• 3Treat the underlying cause of iron loss (heavy menstruation, GI bleeding) identified by the panel

 When to Test